murilobnt/foxer/readme.md

 -   **void start()** will be the first thing your scene will do;
 -   **void update()** will be what the scene will do during the 1/FPS seconds;
--   **void handleEvent(sf::Event event, sf::RenderWindow &screen)** will be how your scene will react to that event;
+-   **void handle_event(sf::Event event, sf::RenderWindow &screen)** will be how your scene will react to that event;
--   **void drawEntities(sf::RenderWindow &window)** will be the drawing of your entities on the game window;
+-   **void draw_entities(sf::RenderWindow &window)** will be the drawing of your entities on the game window;

 A few methods can be overriden:

--   **void resetTimeHandlers(ClockHandler &clockHandler)** will be to reset all the time handlers of the scene.
-By default, the scene uses the vector of time handlers called timeHandlers to reset them "automatically".
+-   **void reset_time_handlers(ClockHandler &clock_handler)** will be to reset all the time handlers of the scene.
+By default, the scene uses the vector of time handlers called time_handlers to reset them "automatically".
 You need to add the time handlers, to the vector, at the start method, for it to work.
--   **void onExit()** will be what the scene will do when changed.
+-   **void on_exit()** will be what the scene will do when changed.
 It does nothing by default.

 ### The classes in gamesimple/components